temporalio/documentation/docs/workflows.md

 A Workflow Id Reuse Policy determines whether a Workflow Execution is allowed to spawn with a particular Workflow Id, if that Workflow Id has been used with a previous, and now Closed, Workflow Execution.

-It is never possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution.
+It is not possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution.
-An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a "Workflow execution already started" error.
+An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a `Workflow execution already started` error.

 A Workflow Id Reuse Policy has three possible values: